porlowska/work-day-scheduler/README.md

-# Daily Planner
+# Work Day Scheduler

 ## Description

 A simple calendar application that allows a user to save events for each hour of the day.
 This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-Daily planner features daily updayes date powere by Day.js, and each column with hours and tasks is colorcoded and dinamicyly updates depening on the time of the day.
+Work Day Scheduler (daily planner) features daily updayes date powere by Day.js, and each column with hours and tasks is colorcoded and dinamicyly updates depening on the time of the day.

 This calendar will store your tasks until you delete them and save the the event was deleted.